UMR-CNRM/PHYEX/README.md

 Prerequisites:
   - an internet connexion (with access to the github servers) is needed only for the installation
   - python > 3.7 (but only tested with version 3.10)
+  - some python packages:
+    - numpy and pandas for the testprogs
+    - epygram and matplotlib for AROME
+    - xarray for Meso-NH
   - a C compiler (tested with cc 11.4.0)
   - a FORTRAN compiler (tested with ifort and gfortran, but automatic installation only works with gfortran >= 10)
   - some classical unix tools: wget, tar, make and git